-Amenorrhea is not harmful to your health.
+Secondary amenorrhea usually isn’t harmful to your health.
 It can be treated effectively in most cases.
-However, you must address the underlying conditions that cause amenorrhea to ensure your overall health.
+But to avoid complications you must address the underlying conditions that cause amenorrhea.

-A hormonal imbalance is the most common cause of this condition.
+A hormonal imbalance is the most common cause of secondary amenorrhea.
 A hormonal imbalance can occur as a result of:

 Hormonal birth control can also contribute to secondary amenorrhea.
-Hormonal birth control pills and Depo-Provera shots (a type of injectable birth control) may cause you to miss periods.
-Certain drugs and medical treatments, such as chemotherapy and antipsychotic drugs, can also induce amenorrhea.
+Depo-Provera, a hormonal birth control shot, and hormonal birth control pills, may cause you to miss menstrual periods.
+Certain medical treatments and medications, such as chemotherapy and antipsychotic drugs, can also trigger amenorrhea.

-Conditions such as polycystic ovary syndrome (PCOS) can cause hormonal imbalances that lead to weight gain and the growth of unwanted hair in some women.
-PCOS is a condition in which cysts grow on the ovaries.
-The resulting hormonal imbalance can cause amenorrhea.
+Conditions such as polycystic ovary syndrome (PCOS) can cause hormonal imbalances that lead to the growth of ovarian cysts.
+Ovarian cysts are benign, or noncancerous, masses that develop in the ovaries.
+PCOS can also cause amenorrhea.

-Body weight can play a role in regular menstruation as well.
-Women who are very overweight or who have less than 15 percent body fat may stop getting periods.
+Body weight can affect menstruation.
+Women who are overweight or who have less than 15 percent body fat may stop getting menstrual periods.
 This is especially true for athletes who train extensively or excessively.
-According to the National Institutes of Health (NIH), losing weight very quickly through an extreme diet can also cause secondary amenorrhea (NIH, 2012).

-Emotional stress is a non-physical cause of secondary amenorrhea.
-Your body may respond to extreme stress by temporarily derailing your normal menstrual cycle.
-Your periods will most likely resume once you work through your tension and anxiety.
+Emotional stress is another possible cause of secondary amenorrhea.
+Your body may respond to extreme stress by disrupting your normal menstrual cycle.
+Your menstrual periods will most likely resume once you work through your tension and anxiety.

-The primary symptom of this condition is missing several menstrual periods in a row.
+The primary symptom of secondary amenorrhea is missing several menstrual periods in a row.
 Women may also experience:

 - vaginal dryness